hemisemidemipresent/btd6-modding-tutorial/README.md

 Now launch the game to generate the "Mods" folder.
 If you get the MSVCP140.dll was not found error, or the game doesn't launch at all then install [visual c++](https://aka.ms/vs/16/release/vc_redist.x64.exe) and then restart your pc.

-If you are using the **`Epic Games`** version of the game, then put [this file](https://github.com/Baydock/BTD6EpicGamesModCompat/releases/download/1.0.5/BTD6EpicGamesModCompat.dll) in the **plugins folder** or the game will crash on launch.
-Note: this file should NOT be placed in the "Mods" folder

 Put **`Btd6ModHelper.dll`** in the "Mods" folder

 If all goes well, the Mods directory should look like this: